-The Des Moines Symphony Orchestra, celebrating its 75th season in 2012-2013, is Central Iowa’s largest and most active professional performing arts producing organization.
+The Des Moines Symphony Orchestra, celebrating its 79th season in 2016-2017, is Central Iowa’s largest and most active year-round professional performing arts producing organization.
 The mission of the Des Moines Symphony Association is to enrich, educate and inspire our community by performing great orchestral music.

-The Symphony is the principal resident company of the 34 year old, acoustically acclaimed 2,662 seat Civic Center.
-Performances there on its regular season of seven pairs of Masterworks concerts have included the major works of the orchestral repertoire and collaborations with some of the music world’s most prominent soloists including John Browning, Van Cliburn, Alicia De Larrocha, Simon Estes, Sherrill Milnes, Itzhak Perlman, and Yo-Yo Ma among many others.
-Under the leadership of Joseph Giunta, the Orchestra has offered a well-received, highly creative and diverse mix of programming and has commissioned and given the world premieres of 18 new works over the last 20 years.
-The Symphony and Joseph Giunta together received the League of American Orchestras prestigious ASCAP Award for Adventurous Programming in recognition of their commitment to contemporary music.
+The Symphony is the principal resident company of the 36 year-old, acoustically acclaimed 2,662 seat Des Moines Civic Center.
+Performances there on its regular season of seven pairs of Masterworks concerts have included the major works of the orchestral repertoire and collaborations with some of the music world’s most prominent soloists including John Browning, Van Cliburn, Alicia De Larrocha, Simon Estes, Sherrill Milnes, Itzhak Perlman, and Yo-Yo Ma and in 2011, the Martha Graham Dance Company in a special Des Moines Performing Arts presentation.